What is David Beckham's net worth?

 His other big brand endorsements included Calvin Klein, PepsiCo, Armani, Maserati and Samsung.
 In 2006, his legs were insured by Lloyd’s of London for a whopping £100 million.

-Beckham also had a crucial role to play in the UK’s bid to host the 2012 London Olympics, although he was then not picked to play in that year’s football squad.
-He did get to carry the Olympic flame along the River Thames via speedboat to the opening ceremony, though.
+Beckham also had a crucial role to play in the UK’s bid to host the 2012 London Olympics, although he wasn’t picked to play in that year’s football squad.
+The footballer carried the Olympic flame along the River Thames via speedboat to the opening ceremony.

 The retired footballer

 In 2013, Beckham hung up his boots.
-Within his first year of retiring, he reportedly made $75 million, more than he’d made during his entire footballing career.
+Within his first year of retiring, he reportedly made $75 million, his highest-ever annual earnings (his previous high was $51 million in 2012).

-He now has multiple income streams, including property investments in Miami, London and the Cotswolds, to his football investments – he purchased Inter Miami CF for $25 million in 2007.
+He now has multiple income streams, including property investments in Miami, London and the Cotswolds, and football club investments.
+Beckham purchased Inter Miami CF for $25 million in 2007.

 Beckham is a founding member of Malaria No More UK.
-He also set up an appeal with Victoria to support Ukrainians through his 7 Fund.
-The footballer supports Help for Heroes too, and is a UNICEF Ambassador for his work on children's rights.
+He also set up an appeal with his wife Victoria to support Ukrainians through his 7 Fund.
+The footballer supports Help for Heroes and is a UNICEF Ambassador for his work on children's rights.

 Sign up to Money Morning